-ine com a p Evaluation Evaluation Evaluation Evaluation Evaluation content cycle period scope methods cycle Executed every year. period Evaluate the performance of the board of directors for the period from January 1, 2023 to December 31, 2023. scope The Company's board evaluation scope covers the evaluation of the board as a whole, individual directors and functional committees. methods Methods of evaluations include the internal evaluation of the board, self-evaluation by individual board members, and self-evaluation by functional committee members.
-(1) Participation in the operation of the company; improvement of the quality of the board of directors' decision making; composition and structure of the board of directors; election and continuing education of the directors; and internal control.
-(2) Self-evaluation by individual board members: Alignment of the goals and missions of the company; awareness of the duties of a director; participation in the operation of the commutees. members. company; management of internal relationship and communication; the director's professionalism and continuing education; and internal control.
-(3) Evaluation of functional committee: Participation in the operation of the company; awareness of the duties of the functional committee; improvement of quality of decisions made by the functional committee; makeup of the functional committee and election of its members; and internal control. ns of the board of directors for the current and most recent fiscal period as well as assessments of the actions impl Silergy has established an Aud t Committee and a Salary and Remuneration Committee.
-Refer to Pages 24 and 32 for the activities of the commit ees.
+the board p the board performance evaluation has been conducted.
+Evaluation Evaluation Evaluation Evaluation Evaluation content cycle period scope methods eyele Executed every year. period Evaluate the performance of the board of directors for the period from January 1, 2023 to December 31, 2023.
+The Company's board evaluation scope covers the evaluation of the board as a whole, individual Methods of evaluations include the internal evaluation of the board, self-evaluation by individual board members, and self-evaluation by (1) Participation in the operation of the company; improvement of the quality of the board of directors' decision making; composition and structure of the board of directors; election and continuing education of the directors; and internal control.
+(2) Self-evaluation by individual board members: Alignment of the goals and directors and functional committees. functional committee members. missions of the company; awareness of the duties of a director; participation in the operation of the company; management of internal relationship and communication; the director's professionalism and continuing education; and internal control.
+(3) Evaluation of functional committee: Participation in the operation of the company; awareness of the duties of the functional committee; improvement of quality of decisions made by the functional committee; makeup of the functional committee and election of its members; and internal control.

+4. Goals for enhancing the functions of the board of directors for the current and most recent fiscal period as well as assessments of the actions implemented:

+Silergy has established an Audit Committee and a Salary and Remuneration Committee.
+Refer to Pages 24 and 32 for the activities of the committees.